-"Chapter 4: Getting started with your Aptiva computer" on page 4-1
+"Chapter 4.
+Getting started" on page 4-1

-This chapter contains instructions for making adjustments to the monitor and the system volume settings on your Aptiva computer.
+This chapter contains instructions for making adjustments to the monitor and the system volume settings on your computer.
 It also provides information to help you connect your computer to a printer or to the Internet.

-"Chapter 5: Power management features" on page 5-1
+"Chapter 5.
+Power management features" on page 5-1

-This chapter describes the software shutdown and suspend features of your Aptiva computer for more efficient power management.
+This chapter describes the software shutdown and suspend features of your computer for more efficient power management.
 It also tells about the monitor standby feature under Windows 98.

-"Chapter 6: BIOS Setup configuration" on page 6-1
+"Chapter 6.
+BIOS Setup configuration" on page 6-1